Wendy Williams’ Swollen-Legged Paparazzi Pics Spark Mass Freakout

 Wendy Williams has sparked concern.
-The 55-year-old was photographed by The Daily Mail‘s paparazzi yesterday as she made her way through the streets of New York City.
-The Wendy Williams Show host was looking summery and stylish in a skimpy patterned mini skirt paired with a tight black top and casual sneakers.
+The 55-year-old was photographed by The Daily Mail’s paparazzi yesterday as she made her way through the streets of New York City.
+The Wendy Williams Show host was looking summery and stylish in a skimpy, patterned miniskirt paired with a tight black top and casual sneakers.

-It looks like viewers to the newspaper’s report have been honing in on Wendy’s legs: the star’s pins did appear puffy and swollen, especially around the ankles.
-Those less familiar with the star’s medical history may need a refresh: Wendy suffers from Grave’s disease and was diagnosed with Lymphoedema earlier this year, per People.
+It looks like viewers to the newspaper’s report have been honing in on Wendy’s legs as the star’s pins did appear puffy and swollen, especially around the ankles.
+Those less familiar with the star’s medical history may need a refresh.
+Wendy suffers from Grave’s disease and was diagnosed with lymphoedema earlier this year, per People.

 Comments from The Daily Mail’s viewers may have been on the harsh side, but they were following a pattern – namely, expressing some form of worry for Wendy’s swollen-looking limbs.